shammahm24/auth0-project-recal-app/README.md

 These rewards are choosen by the company or university, and can be dynamically updated.
 For example, if the user is in level 2, and has 1200 points, he might be able to get a free starbucks coffee.
 This starbucks coffee was decided by the company or university for that specific level or number of points.
 This allows the Human resourses department at the company or uni to be creative and create a connection with the workers or students.

+The items returned or collected, can also be dynamically updated by the company or uni.
+This allows for flexibility, having a bigger scope of use, and most importantly ...

+##### going beyond

+This project isn´t just useful in covid-19 times, the university or company can keep using it after that due the adaptability the app offers.
+Forget boring tasks like updating your develpment hours, or having a list of office items to return at a certain date.
+Now everything is easy to keep track.. and students or workers get rewarded for doing that.
+We can really see the Human resourses department at a company having fun with this one :)

+Helping the enviroment, the company, your university, recal is there for you.

 ## Tech stack used
 <ul>